relliky/Tais_Home_Assistant_Config/README.md

 Remote Control:
 - WOL on PCs/NAS
-- HA instance (DDNS via DuckDNS and using NoIP as backup)
+- HA instance (DDNS using DuckDNS as primary and NoIP as secondary)

 Other smart home features but not done in Home Assistant: